What Is a Rotator Cuff Tear?

 Diagnosis

-Our specialists at HSA use a detailed and structured approach to diagnose rotator cuff tears in Chicago.
+Our specialists at HSA use a detailed and structured approach to diagnose rotator cuff tears and rotator cuff treatments in Chicago.
 Your evaluation may include:

 • A thorough physical exam to assess strength and mobility